irlnathan/s-generators-docs/generator-overview.md

 ####The _template_ helper

 Not surprisingly the _template_ helper creates files based upon a template.
-Remember, that the scope object is accessible to the templates.
+Remember, that the scope dictionary is accessible to the templates.

 ```javascript
 ...